EmmanuelBenyi/Data-Analyst-Emmanuel/README.md

 > ![Screenshot (20)](https://github.com/user-attachments/assets/a318e57a-0acb-4980-a6c6-dacd549996d9)
 > - Note: A screenshot of the S3 bucket and folder structure taken from my AWS Console.
 Data was organized in folders based on year and server designation to ensure clarity, versioning, and scalability

-# 2. 🔍 Data Profiling
+# 2. 🔍 DATA PROFILING
   - Tool Used: AWS Glue DataBrew
   - The dataset was imported into AWS Glue DataBrew to assess data quality, structure, and completeness.
   - Profiling results identified data types, null values, and column distributions—crucial for planning cleaning steps.